Marker Training

 OK/BREAK

-Release command (not a marker) to tell the dog they are released to go do as they please.
-They are no longer under any obligation to pay attention.
-There is no reward for this.
-If the dog remains in position you can coax them out or leave them be as they are released to do what they want.
+A release command (not a marker) that tells the dog they’re released to do as they please.
+It signals the end of any obligation to stay or pay attention.
+There’s no reward associated with this.
+If the dog stays in position, you can gently encourage them to move.

 How to Condition Reward Markers